 Forex is a prominent market, getting bigger with each passing day.
 Even today, the trading volume of the forex market is more than $5T daily and is expected to grow.
 More people, especially young ones, are taking an interest in the currency place to earn a side income.
 Due to this, it has become recurrent among beginners to search for things like best forex trading tips or forex trading education.

-But, what they miss is getting aware of the forex terminologies first.
+But, what they miss is getting aware of the forex trading terminology first.
 The market has its own slangs, acronyms, unusual terms & words, and jargons and without knowing them, it would be a little confusing for you.
 And that’s why, here we are sharing a list of 7 crucial forex terms, without which the market is incomplete.

-7 Important Forex Terms For Beginners
+7 Important Forex Trading Terminology For Beginners

 1. Currency Pair